ppy/osu-wiki/wiki/Community/Projects/osu!arcade/en.md

 Later that same year, peppy experimented with support for converting [osu!](/wiki/Game_mode/osu!) [beatmaps](/wiki/Beatmap) to osu!stream, so a more diverse range of maps could be played on the arcade cabinet.[^conversion]

-## Discontinuation
+## Future

-In the following years, the osu!arcade project was discontinued due to a shift in focus on the development of osu!(stable) and later osu!(lazer).
-Additionally, the prototype was never mass-produced as the costs for creating a new cabinet were too high.[^mass-production]
+In the following years, peppy did not continue to work on the osu!arcade project.
+By publishing the [design document](https://osu.ppy.sh/community/forums/topics/163062?n=1) in October 2013 however, he wanted to inspire others to create their own arcade cabinet or undertake similar projects.

 ## References